mdeniz/marcus_bikes/README.md

 ![Shop Layout](doc/assets/shop_layout.png)

-The header is divided into two parts, at the bottom there is a menu, and at the top: from left to right it have the logo, the search form and the action icons (cart, help, account and switch to admin pages).
+The header is divided into two parts, at the bottom there is a menu, and at the top: from left to right it has the logo, the search form, and the action icons (cart, help, account and switch to admin pages).

-There is a submenu that shows dynamically whenever the customer hovers any of the main category links.
+There is a submenu that shows dynamically whenever the customer hovers over any of the main category links.
 It will show the submenu with links to all the subcategories.
 Here you have a snapshot of the header with the submenu open:

 ![Header](doc/assets/header.png)